rogorido/sistercities/sistercities.md

 ```
 ![plot25](images/plot25.png)

 Again, we have to manipulate the data to get it/them in the form we need, aggregating per country and per type of country (EU, non-EU, etc).
 But let's take a look at the command for the plot.
 We passed a new parameter to the `ggplot()` command, namely `fill` indicating the column we want to use for the different bars.
 And we add the parameter `position` to `geom_bar()`, to achieve that the bar do not get stacked (which is the default), but put side by side.
+By using `fill` ggplot2 has chosen some colors for use and has colorized the columns of the graph according to the countries.

 As for the results, we can see that most of the countries analyzed have strong relationships with other EU countries with around 70-80% (Germany, France, Hungary,...).
-However, two others, Bulgaria and Portugal, have so many relationships with EU as with non-EU countries, which is maybe related to the eastern (communist) past (in the case of Bulgaria), or to the colonial past (Portugal).
+However, two others, Bulgaria and Portugal, have so many relationships with EU as with non-EU countries, which is maybe related to the eastern (communist) past (in the case of Bulgaria), or to the colonial past (in the case of Portugal).
 This will need of course further investigations.

 ## Other `geom`s: histograms, distribution plots and boxplots

 So far we have seen the two most important syntax aspects needed for operate with ggplot2: adding layers and adding parameters to these layers.
-As I have already mentioned, one of the most important type of layers are the so called `geom`s: : [histograms](http://ggplot2.tidyverse.org/reference/geom_histogram.html), [boxplots](http://ggplot2.tidyverse.org/reference/geom_boxplot.html), [violin plots](http://ggplot2.tidyverse.org/reference/geom_violin.html), [density plots](http://ggplot2.tidyverse.org/reference/geom_density.html), [dotplots](http://ggplot2.tidyverse.org/reference/geom_dotplot.html), and many more.
+As I have already mentioned, one of the most important type of layers are the so called `geom`s.
 Using these layers is pretty straightforward in ggplot2: every plot type has a `geom` which can be added to `ggplot()`.
-For histograms we have `geom_histogram()`, for boxplots `geom_boxplot()`, for violin plot `geom_violin()`, for dotplots `geom_dotplot()`, for scatterplot `geom_points()`, and so on.
+For [histograms](http://ggplot2.tidyverse.org/reference/geom_histogram.html) we have `geom_histogram()`, for [boxplots](http://ggplot2.tidyverse.org/reference/geom_boxplot.html) `geom_boxplot()`, for [violin plots](http://ggplot2.tidyverse.org/reference/geom_violin.html) `geom_violin()`, for [dotplots](http://ggplot2.tidyverse.org/reference/geom_dotplot.html) `geom_dotplot()`, for [scatterplot](http://ggplot2.tidyverse.org/reference/geom_point.html) `geom_point()`, and so on.
 Every command can have parameters which let us configure aspects of the `geom()` (size of the points, colors, and so on).

 We want now to take a lot at the distribution of the variable `dist` in our data, that is the distribution of the distances in kilometres of the sister cities.
 Doing so, we can analyze whether the cities with which the origin cities have a relationship are far away or more or less nearby.
 We will then compare distributions of distnaces by using a boxplot to see differences between countries.
 We could so tentatively answer the question whether cities in the six analyzed countries tend to have relations with cities in their proximity or not.